mattbierner/blog.mattbierner.com/_posts/2015-07-23-of-interneting-trees-with-python-and-pi.md

 On the first run, you'll be prompted to redeem the code.
 After that though, if everything goes right, this script should continue to run forever, with Blot're.py silently exchanging the refresh token for new credentials behind the scenes.

 ## Starting on Boot
-If you are interested in using Blot're.py for sensors, it's helpful to running your scripts as daemons and starting them on boot.
+If you are interested in using Blot're.py for sensors, it's helpful to run your scripts as daemons and starting them on boot.
 I've included a sample init.d script in [the source][src] based on [this post](http://blog.scphillips.com/posts/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/).

 ```bash
 !/bin/sh